 - Decals or paper shapes placed inside or outside the window

-- Strips of tape, plastic or paper arranged in an irregular pattern
+- Strips of tape, plastic, or paper arranged in an irregular pattern with narrow gaps

-- Soaping the outside of the windows either fully or in a pattern
+- Soaping the outside of the windows either fully or in a tight pattern

-- Placing non-reflective screen outside the window 2-3 inches from the glass
+- Placing a non-reflective screen outside the window 2-3 inches from the glass

 - Adding one-way transparent film or opaque plastic to windows